jacktooandroid/cloudflare/README.md

 # cloudflare

-Codes from https://github.com/dcerisano/cloudflare-dynamic-dns, modified for personal use.
+Codes sourced from https://github.com/dcerisano/cloudflare-dynamic-dns, modified for personal use.